bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

         subtitle: >-
           Above provides a non-technical space for you to build sophisticated, scalable data models and APIs without coding
-        content: >+
+        content: >
           Getting a backend put together for new software products is time consuming and expensive.
 Moreover, the project phase when your engineers spin up, program and connect databases is essentially a black box—you don't know what's happening and whether your requirements are being implemented correctly.
 Then once your initial user feedback comes in, changes are slow and require high communications overhead.

-          Above offers a no code environment, as easy as a spreadsheet, for you to prototype the data models and sophisticated logic for your ideas without coding.
-As you work with Above, your developers automatically get an API, so they can get to work on the frontend immediately.
+          Above offers a no code cloud environment—as easy as a spreadsheet— for you to prototype data models and sophisticated logic for your ideas without coding.
+As you work with Above, developers automatically get an API, so they can get to work on the frontend immediately.
 Above scales infinitely, so you can even prototype solutions that involved heavy data processing like AI- and ML-based applications.

           *   Quickly assemble powerful enterprise-class backend prototypes